-If you read the news about college admissions, it may seem like it's tougher than ever to get into college—that colleges are getting more "selective."
-If these stories make you anxious, rest assured, you should take them with several large grains of salt.
-Let's separate fact from hype.
+If you believe the news, it's tougher than ever to get into college.
+Rest assured, you should take these stories with several large grains of salt.

-There is another way to look at college selectivity.
-If your grades and test scores fall below the average qualifications of admitted students at a particular college, that school will probably be more selective for you—in other words, more difficult for you to get into.
-Plus, it may be more difficult to handle academically once you are enrolled.
-Such a college may not be a good match for you.
+- If your grades and test scores fall below the average qualifications of admitted students, that school will be more difficult for you to get into.

-The College Chances calculator looks at this data and other factors, such as the relative weight the college places on different types of qualifications, to quickly estimate your chances of admission at any four-year college.
+- The College Chances Calculator looks at additional factors, such as the relative weight the college places on different types of qualifications, to quickly estimate your chances of admission at any four-year college.

-The Admissions Tracker shows you the academic scores and backgrounds of the students who were accepted to the same colleges you are considering.
+- The Admissions Tracker shows you the academic scores and backgrounds of students who were accepted to the same colleges you are considering.